Co-Founder & Executive Director

-Victoria Stakeholder Engagement & Researcher
+Research Lead & Victoria Stakeholder Engagement

 Monica is a Senior Research Fellow with 17 years experience in the AOD sector.
 She has worked in two of Australia's national centres doing AOD research.
 Harm reduction for festival- and club-going populations has been a sustained theme of Monica's research, which includes surveys about the acceptability and feasibility of drug checking services in Australia and a global catalogue of drug checking services operating in 2017.
-Monica is responsible for stakeholder engagement in Victoria and will also guide research design and processes for The Loop Australia.
+Monica is responsible for stakeholder engagement in Victoria and also guides research design and processes for The Loop Australia.

 Nicole is Director of alcohol and other drug consultancy 360Edge and Adjunct Professor at the National Drug Research Institute.
 She is also a member of the Federal Government’s Australian National Advisory Council on Alcohol and other Drugs.
 She has worked in the alcohol and other drug sector for 30 years in clinical practice, research and teaching.
 She has a particular interest in harm reduction and treatment for people who use stimulant drugs, such as methamphetamine and MDMA.
 Her focus is on translating research to policy and practice to improve services for people who use alcohol and other drugs.